flokart-world/dapper/README.md

 After iterations are done, the information of the selected packages are passed to the package manager.

 dappi is a simple program which takes informations of all available packages in JSON format from standard input and emits CMake commands to standard output.
-It currently invokes just a basic SAT solver, so there's no functionality to prior higher package versions yet.
+It invokes a basic SAT solver multiple times, in order to prefer higher versions as much as possible.
-Further improvements are needed.

 ## How to try demo